How to Apply for a Free Laptop From NSFAS

 Of course, not just anyone can access this opportunity!
 The National Student Financial Aid Scheme (NSFAS) bursary offers financial support to a huge number (think over a million) of tertiary students throughout the country.

 These bursaries are used at both TVET colleges and universities, and students from either track can apply.
-If you are attending a TVET college, you must be a continuing student currently registered to study in the 2024 academic year.
+If you are attending a TVET college, you must be a continuing student currently registered to study in this academic year.
 First-time and continuing students in University programs can also apply.

 When Can I Apply for an NSFAS Laptop?